datakaveri/gdi-python-sdk/README.md

 ## Overview
 This document provides a list of commands for interacting with GDI, including fetching resources, generating authentication tokens, and working with MinIO objects.

+## Notes
+- Ensure that `gdi` is installed and configured properly before running these commands.
+- Replace `client-id`, `client-secret`, and `resource-id` with appropriate values if required.
+- The `config.json` file should be properly configured for commands that require it.
+- The `data_new1.gpkg` file is an example file name; change it accordingly based on your requirements.

 ## Commands

 ### 1. Fetch Resource Without Saving